HarringtonR/project-4-testing/readme.md

 ## Project Description

 My App is a cover of chatroulette with an added feature.
 Where users will be randomly connected to other online users.
 By Clicking next they will randomly connect to another available user.
 However there is a 60 second timer on all conversations.
-Chats can end by a user clicking the end button upon which they will be reconnected to another user, they can wait for the timer to expire, or they can add more time to stay on with the current user.
+Chats can end by a user clicking the end button upon which they will be reconnected to another user, they can wait for the timer to expire, or they can turn off the timer to stay on the chat.

 ## Wireframes